How to Spend the Best 2 Days in Kyoto

 Also known as the Gion Shrine, the Yasaka Shrine is one of the most famous shrines in all of Kyoto.
 Founded in 656 AD, over 1350 years ago, this shrine is nothing short of a historic icon.

 Some of the must-sees of the Yasaka Shrine are the Nishiromon Gate, Nanaromon Gate, wooden koma-inu, and the beauty shrine.
-This shrine is free to enter and is open 24 hours, making it a great place to visit in the day and at night time.
+This shrine is free to enter and is open 24 hours, making it a great place to visit in the day and at night.

 Ninenzaka and Sannenzaka Paths